How to Fix Minecraft Sound not Working on Windows 10 & 11

-- Click the Playback tab on the Sound window.
+- Click the Playback tab at the top of the Sound window.

-- Right-click your default sound device and select Properties.
+- Now, right-click your default sound device and select Properties.

 - Select the Disable all enhancements option.
 Note, however, that not all Speaker Properties windows include that option.

-- In addition, select the Allow applications to take exclusive control of this device option on the Advanced tab.
+- Check the box for Allow applications to take exclusive control of this device.

 6. Reinstall Minecraft

-- Press the Windows key + R keyboard shortcut for Run.
+- Press the Windows key + R keyboard, type appwiz.cpl, and click OK.

-- Click Download there to get the setup wizard for the latest version of the game.
+- Finally, visit the Minecraft website to download and install the latest version of the game.

 Those are some of the best resolutions for fixing Minecraft’s sound.
 If Minecraft’s sound still doesn’t work, there might be a more general audio issue.
 Check that the sound is ok for alternative games.